 To help us understand yoga’s view on freedom, we can look at the opposing principle—bondage—a form of self-inflicted slavery.
 Imagine the classic image of someone attached to a ball and chain.
 The ball is heavy, very tiresome to carry around, and the chain is unbreakable.

 Sometimes, we don’t know what we’re attached to or how it might be affecting us.
 But everyday life has a way of testing us at every turn.
 Here’s a simple example: Suppose it’s a hot day, and you feel like having a little ice cream.
 You arrive at the local ice cream store to find that your favorite mocha flavor has been discontinued.
 Do you lose your temper and start yelling at the ice cream server?
-Or do you cheerfully accept the news and choose another flavor?
+Or do you calmly accept the news and choose another flavor?

 When we’re attached to having things a certain way, our peace of mind is affected.
 Without peace, there is no happiness—and no freedom.
 A truly free person is not shackled by desires and attachments.